Yagisan/The-Bustling-Valley/README.md

 #### Preparations

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in a _working folder_.
 The recommended working folder is `C:\WJ\WabbaJack`.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
+Do not install to a *OneDrive* folder.

 #### Downloading and Installing